The Paper Brigade: Plot

-The next day Gunther shows up at the mall with the two tickets on loan from Chad and asks Allison out to the concert, which she accepts.
-Later on his route, he sees one recipient's lawn is scattered with old paper deliveries.
-He goes up to the door to inform the recipient, and the owner, Ida Hansen, an elderly widow who loves baseball, kindly invites him in.
-Mrs. Hansen explains to Gunther that because of her old age and physical condition, it’s hard for her to check the lawn.
-Gunther ensures her that he’ll deliver her papers straight to her mail slot.
+The next day, Gunther shows up at the mall with the two tickets he bought from Chad and asks Allison out to the concert, which she accepts.
+Later on his route, he sees one of the customer's lawn is scattered with old paper deliveries.
+He goes up to the door to inform the resident of their papers.
+Ida Hansen, an elderly widow who loves baseball, kindly invites him in.
+Mrs. Hansen explains to Gunther that because of her old age and physical condition, it’s hard for her to check the lawn and that Leonard was always nice enough to drop it in the mail slot.
+Gunther ensures her that he’ll deliver her papers straight to her mail slot as well.
 Shortly after, Chad and his friends drive up beside Gunther while he’s on his bike, demanding payment for the tickets.
 They force Gunther off the road and he crash lands into a swimming pool.

-Some time later, Gunther confronts Charlie and the others demanding to know why he hasn’t been paid yet.
-Charlie explains to Gunther that they make money off of recipients' tips, and that there have been several complaints from customers about Gunther’s performance.
-A fed up Gunther, determined to improve his service, wakes up early and devises a plan to counter the obstacles encountered along his route.
-He successfully tricks the unchained dog and outsmarts other rough customers, including a recipient who stiffs him on payment.
+After collecting payments from the customers on his route, Gunther is told by Charlie that he makes most of his money from customer tips rather than the route itself and that there have been several customer complaints about Gunther’s performance.
+A fed up Gunther, determined to improve his service, wakes up early and devises a plan to counter the obstacles along his route.
+He successfully tricks the unchained dog with food and outsmarts the tree house kids, even finally catching a customer who routinely stiffs him on payment.
 He also faces off against old man Cooper and wins the battle, earning Cooper’s respect and gaining permission to pass through his yard.
 Gunther improves spectacularly in his job and attitude and gets tipped generously, earning more than enough money to pay off Chad for the tickets.

-Seeing how much Gunther is earning, Chad becomes intrigued and decides to take over the paperboys' routes.
-Chad, Luke and Wylee descend upon the boys and demand the addresses and delivery routes.
+Seeing how much Gunther is earning, Chad decides to take over the paperboys' routes.
+Chad, Luke and Wylee descend upon the boys, stealing the papers and the addresses and delivery routes.
 They corner Gunther into giving up the newspapers by threatening to beat him up, and Gunther relents despite the protests of Charlie.
 Chad punches Gunther regardless.
-Back in the garage, Charlie and the others are disappointed at Gunther for failing to stick up for his own friends.
+Charlie and the others are disappointed at Gunther for failing to stick up for them.